top of page

 What is Acquired Brain Injury?

-Why Mediators and Complaints Managers Need to Know About ABI
+Why Mediators and Complaints Managers Need to Know About Acquired Brain Injury and Dispute Resolution

 If a person struggles with memory, attention, communication, or emotional regulation, and we don’t adjust our approach accordingly, we risk misinterpreting their behaviour or unintentionally excluding them from fair participation.